aa989190f363e46d/python-project-lvl1/README.md

 ## Calc game

 How about going back to basics?
-Welcome to 3'rd class.
-Can you right calculate it? let's get a look.
+Welcome to the 3'rd class.
+Can you calculate it right? let's see.

 [![asciicast](https://asciinema.org/a/4LMu4tAztIyB1zuVAXP5PeAzh.svg)](https://asciinema.org/a/4LMu4tAztIyB1zuVAXP5PeAzh)